-But before you do some serious crunching, you should know this: your entrance essay is not a term paper.
+But before you do some serious crunching, you should know this: your application essay is not a term paper.
 It should not feel like a term paper, nor walk or talk like one.
-A mistake many students make when deciding on their essay topics for college, is searching for a scholarly, all-engaging topic that’s more suited for a term paper than a personal essay.
+A mistake many students make when deciding on their essay topics for college is searching for a scholarly, all-engaging topic that’s more suited for a term paper than a personal essay.
 While a good research or term paper is supposed to demonstrate your mastery of a particular academic subject, an admission essay is supposed to reveal the kind of person you are and eventually hope to become.
 In other words, the college essay is written for a different audience and a different purpose.

 DO convey an overall positive message.
 Sarcasm and cynicism will not get you far.